i-dream-of-ai/web-content-embedding-transformer/README.md

 ## Usage

 To use this function, provide a list of URLs as input.
+You will also need to provide a namespace which is used in the Pinecone DB to keep data separate and organized, as well as in a MongoDB namespace collection.
 The function will scrape the URLs for links, scrape the webpages for content, transform the content into embeddings, and store the embeddings and links.

 ## Contributing